nvtrang91/openHeatTreat/README.md

 ## Heat treatment
 Humans have been applying heat treatment in metalsmithing for thousands of years, from forging kitchen knife to 3m long plane landing gear.
-Now with materials science, computational science, and lots of other disciplines, we can analyze and understand this very old technology in much more details.
+Now with materials science, computational science, and other disciplines, we can analyze and understand this very old technology in much more details.

 ## Content
 1. Notebooks
-- Possion Equation - 'Hello world' task of Finite Element Methods (FEM) for Partial Differential Equation (PDE)
+- Solving diffusion equation with FEniCS
+- Improving case hardening by Low Pressure Carburizing over Atmospheric Carburizing